Vocational training

 Cost

-The program is fully funded for Efling who work in caregiving.
-It is important to enter the payment code efling15 and click on "Add payment code to application"
+Training is fully paid for members Efling who work in care services.
+It is important that the application includes the payment code efling15 and click “Add payment code to application”.

 Registration

-Registration takes place on the Mími website.
-Mími staff will answer questions about the application process.
+Registration takes place at website Mímis.
+Staff Mímis answers questions about the application process.

 Early Years Educator and Support Worker Bridge